jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) An application for a product ruling must—
   (a) identify the applicant; and
-  (b) disclose all relevant facts and documents relating to the arrangement for which the ruling is sought; and (bb) if the person making the application is the promoter of the arrangement, make a statutory declaration that paragraph (b) has been complied with and that all relevant facts are correct:
+  (b) disclose all relevant facts and documents relating to the arrangement for which the ruling is sought; and (bb) if the person making the application is the promoter of the arrangement, make a statutory declaration that paragraph (b) has been complied with and that all relevant facts are correct; and
   (c) explain—
     (i) why it is not practicable to seek a private ruling; and (ii) why the characteristics of the taxpayers who may enter into the arrangement are not relevant to the content of the ruling; and